xiix0/scam/README.md

-You get along very well with everyone except animals and people.
+You don't become a failure until you're satisfied with being one.